Lartsch/FediAct/README.md

 >
 > - **If webstore release is outdated, use the [manual installation method](#manual-installation) to install the latest version**
 > - **Special installation steps for [Firefox on Android](#install-in-firefox-for-android)**
+> - If you like this addon, please consider donating: [paypal.me/lartsch](https://paypal.me/lartsch)

 ## Setup